dcraver2005/outage-prediction-ml/README.md

 - **Alternative Hypothesis:** The distribution differs between missing and non-missing duration groups.
 - **Test Statistic:** Total Variation Distance (TVD)

+I used a bar chart to compare the distributions because CAUSE.CATEGORY is a categorical variable.
+Bar charts make it easy to see if certain causes have higher or lower rates of missing duration values compared to others.

 <iframe
-  src="assets/missingness_cause.html"
+  src="assets/cause_category_by_missingness_outage_duration.html"
   width="100%"
   height="500"
   frameborder="0"
 ></iframe>

+<iframe
+  src="assets/empirical_dist_TVD_cause_cat.html"
+  width="100%"
+  height="500"
+  frameborder="0"
+></iframe>

-**Result:** Observed TVD = 0.252, p-value = 0.002.
+**Result:** Observed TVD = 0.252, p-value = 0.001.
 I **reject the null hypothesis**—the missingness of duration depends on the cause category.
 Notably, fuel supply emergencies have a higher rate of missing duration values.

 **Test 2: Duration Missingness vs. Total Customers**